czarina-ds/Capstone-Proposal/README.md

 # Capstone Project Proposals

 ## Proposal #1
 Using [Rent The Runway Dataset](https://cseweb.ucsd.edu/~jmcauley/datasets.html#clothing_fit), I want to predict product rating using NLP on customer reviews, Time Series Forecasting on date rented/reviewed, and Regression or neural network algorithm on the remaining features (numerical and categorical).
+Possibly, create recommender system.

 Rent The Runway allows people to rent clothes.